kestra-io/docs/content/blogs/2024-11-06-examples-to-help-build-with-kestra.md

 [Check out the Blueprint here](/blueprints/shell-execute-code)

-## Access your Git repositories inside of your workflows
+## Access Your Git repositories Inside of Your Workflows

 Orchestrating your code is useful, but being able to sync that with your Git repository streamlines it even more.
 There are multiple ways to integrate with Git inside of Kestra:
 1. Clone